-Boys in Northumberland House have a chance to represent their views to the Housemaster through a House Committee.
-This is chaired by the Head of House or his deputy, and meets twice a term.
+Girls in Longfield House also have a chance to represent their views to the Housemistress through a House Committee.
+This is chaired by the Head of House or her Deputy, and meets twice a term.
 Each year group has a representative on the council.
 Minutes are recorded and published on the House notice board.
-The pupils have found this forum to be an effective way for them to suggest improvements to the House; numerous ideas, which were proposed by pupils, have been put into place in previous years.
+The pupils have found this forum to be an effective way for them to suggest improvements to the House and generally feel that they are able to have some part in the successful running of Longfield.
+If concerns are raised relating to another area of the School, then a committee member will arrange a meeting with that Head of Department, for example the Catering Manager or Housekeeper.